georgepemberton1998/sfia-2/README.md

 ### Version Control
 This project uses git as the version control system and Github as the Host.
 Intellij makes it incredibly easy to maintain an agile github repository with inbuilt functionality allowing commits and pushes to be made with one button.

-This has given me confidence that my application data is safe from deletion and made it easy for me to track changes to my code.
+This has given me confidence that my files are safe from deletion and made it easy for me to track changes to my code.
 Also, if I decide to go back to this project at a later date to implement further features I can rest assured that I can continue where I left off.

+### Terraform
+Terraform is used to spin up the testing environment.
+This is, an AWS EC2 instance & an AWS RDS instance.
+More work could be done to improve this.
+Currently, it is still required to manually add public keys to be able to ssh into the instance, however this can be overcome through terraform.

 ### Ansible
+This project used ansible to isntall jenkins onto an EC2 instance and print the relevant admin password.
+The benefit of this is that, should I lose the jenkins EC2 instance, or need to boot the application quickly, I can easily download jenkins on the machine to get started.
+There are many further improvements I could implement for ansible in this project.
+Such as, creating the jenkins user in the VM, and configuring a user for jenkins.
+Ansible could also be used to configure the test & production instances to ensure all  necessary prerequisite sare already installed

+### Kubernetes
+Kuberenets is used to spin up the testing environment.
+This is, an AWS EC2 instance & an AWS RDS instance.
+It also manages this environment as a cluster which holds many benefits in itself.
+Arguably the most important of these is its "self-healing" ability.
+An AWS S3 bucket has been configured to store the desired state of the kubernetes cluster.
+This defines that there should always be one instance of the application running.
+This means that if, for whatever reason, the live server goes down, kubernetes will automatically reboot it.

+### Jenkins

 ### Docker-Compose

-### Jenkins

-### Kubernetes

-### Terraform
+Docker & docker-compose are tools used for containerisation.
+This is an integral part of my deployment.
+Both the live and testing environment use docker-compose to deploy the application.
+The images used for this project are pushed to my dockerhub account, & then pulled to the relevant environment when a request is made.
+The main benefit to this structure of deployment is that it makes running the application incredibly efficient, from anywhere in the world.
+The requirments are all stored within the Dockerfiles, and running the application requires just one line of code.

 ### Environments